PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 :::

-The `Space` component doesn't show anything, so you can't see it on the screen.
+The `Space` component doesn't show anything (it only occupies space), so you can't see it on the screen.
 But if you give it a background color, you can easily see what space it occupies.
 While developing, it can be a good idea to give all your components a unique background color, so you can easily see what space they occupy.

 ::: tip Example